EdsonAlvz/EdsonAlvz/README.md

 </p>

 ## 🚀 About Me

-🔹 **Data Science & AI enthusiast** passionate about solving real-world problems using Machine Learning & Deep Learning.
+🔹 🌱 Currently learning Cloud Computing ☁️

-🔹 **Currently exploring Cloud Computing** ☁️ and scalable data solutions.
+🔹 🏫 Specializing in Machine Learning & Deep Learning 🧠

-🔹 I love working on projects that involve **data-driven decision-making, predictive modeling, and automation**.
+🔹 📌 Passionate about technology ⚙️, exploring new places 🗺️, and always eager to learn new things

-🔹 Always eager to learn new technologies and collaborate with like-minded professionals.
+ 🔹📈 I love working on projects that involve **data-driven decision-making, predictive modeling, and automation**.

 📧 **Contact me at:** [edson.alvarezgutierrez@gmail.com](mailto:edson.alvarezgutierrez@gmail.com)